volpatto/simple_pybind_example/README.md

 ## TL;DR

 Here, a simple example about how to bind C++ code in Python is provided.
-The structure try to be not invasive as much as possible concerning the C++ extension.
+The structure tries to be not invasive as much as possible concerning the C++ extension.

 ## Now a longer description